 You must process personal data in a manner that protects against a data breach.

 You must be able to demonstrate compliance with the other 6 principles.

 When Processing is Based on Consent and Email Marketing Considerations

-Since EU residents have the right to withdraw their consent at any time, consent can be the ficklest reason to process personal information.
-And note that if you are collecting personal information from minors under the age of 16, parental consent is required.
+Since EU residents have the right to withdraw their consent at any time, consent can be the ficklest reason to process personal data.
+And note that if you are collecting personal data from minors under the age of 16, parental consent is required.